16 Jan Microchipping your pet: What you need to know

 What is a microchip and how does it work?

 A microchip is a small device that provides electronic identification of your pet when detected by a special scanner.
-Each microchip has a unique number linked to the NSW Companion Animals Register containing the address and contact details of the animal’s owner.
+Each chip has a unique number linked to the NSW Companion Animals Register containing the address and contact details of the animal’s owner.

 If your lost pet is found they can be scanned for a microchip and an Authorised Identifier can look up your contact details on the Register.
 Authorised Identifiers include veterinarians, council workers and breeders who are registered with the NSW Companion Animals Register.
 Only authorized personnel can access your details on the Register, and personal information is kept confidential by law.